 - Occupational therapy teaches you how to reduce your pain or avoid reinjury.

 - Behavioral therapy, which helps patients relax and relieve stress.

-For the treatment of chronic pain, a provider may recommend over-the-counter (OTC) medications, such as Tylenol, Advil, or Aleve, which a person can buy without a prescription.
+For the treatment of persistent pain, a provider may recommend over-the-counter (OTC) medications, such as Tylenol, Advil, or Aleve, which a person can buy without a prescription.
 Prescription medications, including opioids, are also common for pain management.
 The type of recommended medication will largely depend on the kind of pain the person is experiencing.

-Complimentary or Alternative Medicine
+Complimentary or Alternative Medicine for Chronic Pain

 Complimentary or alternative medicines (CAM), such as acupuncture, chiropractic, massage, and meditation, are another possible treatment option.
 These are increasing in popularity due to the dangers associated with opioids.

 If you are experiencing chronic pain, please consult with your doctor to find a pain management strategy that works for your unique needs.